 Finally, the benefits to employees and organizational culture should not be ignored.
-Consider the morale improvement of teams spending less time in rework and more time in value-added development.
-Studies have shown that engaged, happy employees contribute to IT and organizational performance and correlates to company growth.
+Consider the morale improvement of teams spending less time on rework and more time on value-added development.
+Studies have shown that engaged, happy employees contribute to IT and organizational performance15 and correlates to company growth16.
 Furthermore, it helps teams attract and retain additional good talent, creating a virtuous cycle.